stayen/suno-reference/README.md

 Some interesting track definitions are listed in [Templates reference](templates.md) file in this repository.

+NEW: DDEX compliance (provenance data) creation: [Provenance](provenance.md) file in this repository.

 The meta-tags reference is compiled by studying Suno users' public posts and comments, related to the currently supported meta-tags (used in Lyrics field).

-Latest reference update: September 25, 2025.
+Latest reference update: October 20, 2025.

 Latest news: Suno, model v5.0